Controlling Garden Pests

 Ants can cause trouble by stealing seeds for larval food and disrupting borders with earthworks.
 Unless nests are particularly troublesome, ants are best left alone.
 In-coming queen ants can take over destroyed territories and establish even more new nests.

 Aphids can go as far as spreading disease within your plants.
 Combine that with their ability to multiply quickly, suck sap and weaken plants, and you have a rather small yet effective pest on your hands.

-Butterflies are very useful for controlling Aphid numbers, and we have a vast range of products, including our great-looking Butterfly House and Butterfly Food with Vitamins, all of which will encourage butterflies to make your garden their home.
+Butterflies are very useful for controlling Aphid numbers, and we have a vast range of products, including our great-looking Butterfly House which will encourage butterflies to make your garden their home.